Capstone-NextStep/nextstep-ml-model/Mvp1/README.md

 - **Skill Analysis**: Analyzes the most in-demand skills across different job titles.
 - **Visualization**: Generates word clouds to visualize the frequency of skills and other key data points.
+- **Job Prediction**: Predicts job titles based on input skills using a trained machine learning model.

 ---